MichaelSchmidle/wapps/composition/api/README.md

 # About API Wapp

-The API wapp is based on [Strapi](https://strapi.io/).
+The API wapp is based on [Directus](https://directus.io/).

-> Strapi is the leading open-source headless CMS.
-It’s 100% Javascript, fully customizable and developer-first.
+> Power any project with a modern, open source data platform